shlok222/ipfs-docs/docs/reference/kubo/rpc.md

 ### Arguments

 - `output` [string]: The path where the output .zip should be stored.
 Default: ./ipfs-profile-[timestamp].zip.
 Required: no.
 - `collectors` [array]: The list of collectors to use for collecting diagnostic data.
 Default: [goroutines-stack goroutines-pprof version heap allocs bin cpu mutex block trace].
-Default: `[goroutines-stack goroutines-pprof version heap allocs bin cpu mutex block trace]`.
+Default: `[goroutines-stack goroutines-pprof version heap allows bin cpu mutex block trace]`.
 Required: no.
 - `profile-time` [string]: The amount of time spent profiling.
 If this is set to 0, then sampling profiles are skipped.
 Default: `30s`.
 Required: no.
 - `mutex-profile-fraction` [int]: The fraction 1/n of mutex contention events that are reported in the mutex profile.
 Default: `4`.
 Required: no.
 - `block-profile-rate` [string]: The duration to wait between sampling goroutine-blocking events for the blocking profile.
 Default: `1ms`.
 Required: no.